 Studio art allows students to follow their calling ranging from painting and drawing to graphic design and photography.
 Our introductory courses provide a foundation that engages students in all disciplines of visual discourse.
 Our advanced courses prepare our students for their senior gallery shows.
 Although allied, the discipline of art history is distinct from studio art.
 Luther art history students explore how art is produced and maintained through our courses and gallery positions.

 The art faculty and staff have unique sets of training, research interests, and interdisciplinary skills that make our program a hub of creativity, exploration, and discovery.
-Whether you want to study studio art, art education, art history, or want to create your own path, our faculty is prepared to guide you.
+Whether you want to study studio art, art history, or want to create your own path, our faculty is prepared to guide you.

 Junior and senior art majors are eligible for a variety of studio spaces on campus.
 These studios allow our students to grow as artists and prepare for their senior projects.
 Studio spaces are granted through a portfolio review process.